craig901/ExampleWork/README.md

 # ExampleWork

-This an example app that I have used to build Jengnet.
+This an example app that I have used to build Jengnet.co.uk.
 It is based on the MVC pattern and is fairly extendible.

 ###Example Useage